nationalarchives/da-ayr-design-documentation/architecture-design-records/006-Permissions-modelling.md

 www.ayr.com/department/x/records
 www.ayr.com/department/x/metadata

-Any attempt to access any other resource should result in a `401 Not Authorised error`
+Any attempt to access any other resource should result in a `403 Not Authorised error`

 This describes the "frequenter" use case.

 The "back-stager" is simply a user that belongs to their own department group as well as other groups, which are unique for each user.

-The "frontliner" is a user that belongs to all the groups.
+The "front-liner" is a user that belongs to all the groups.

 ## Consequences